Resonite-Community-Projects/community_events.resonite/README.md

-# community_event.neos
+# community_event.resonite

-> [!WARNING]
-> Depreciation notice for NeosVR, this project will be renamed and modified to support only Resonite.
-> Until the release a branch will be available for Resonite, the main branch will be for NeosVR until them.

-Small API for getting the events in multiple discord servers and Google Agenda with easier parsing for NeosVR.
+Small API for getting the events in multiple discord servers and Google Agenda with easier parsing for Resonite.

 This tool has been write in a way that different  community can host their own server and can be connected to each other.
-There is a main instance available at [neos-community.events](https://neos-community.events).
+There is a main instance available at [resonite-community.events](https://resonite-community.events).
 # Use

 This is the new version 2.0, not tested in production yet, please see the git tag for the version 1.0.